 What’s the Best Fabric to Choose?

-- Microfiber blends are cost effective, easy to wash, and light.
+Microfibre blends are the most cost-effective, easy to wash, and lightweight to carry.
 I travel with one similar to this travel sheet and highly recommend it.

 What’s my Recommended Sleeping Bag Liner?

 We believe that all of the sleeping bag liners we’ve provided in the above list are exceptional choices for different travelers.
 But if you’re curious, my lightweight microfiber blend sleep sheet was purchased in the Lake District in England.
 It is most similar to this travel sheet.